 You only need five different ingredients to make these cute little tarts.
 They consist of sugar, cinnamon, apricot jam, Fuyu persimmons, and puff pastry that has been defrosted.

 When you think of a salad, it seems pretty lacklustre doesn’t it?
 Well, this Persimmon Caprese Salad adds a whole new dimension to the dish.
 Not only that, but it is sweet and delicious, as well as very healthy.
+We feel it’s one of our best persimmon recipes.

 The mozzarella is paired with the Fuyu persimmon instead of tomato in an alternating fashion.
 The combination of alternating colours alone makes this recipe visually appealing.